 - Reset the device to factory settings.

 For other things, you can just wait for updates.

 7. AOD and pulsating notifications issues

 Xiaomi made another breakthrough in 2019 by adding more than a few devices with AMOLED displays into their lineup.
-And what’s an AMOLED-equipped device without Always-on display feature.
+And what’s an AMOLED-equipped device without an Always-on display feature?